 - Stable and hazard free housing for 6 months;

 - Stable income for 6 months;

 - Random drug testing;

 - Attend all visits, court hearings, and meetings;

 - Maintain weekly or monthly contact with the caseworker; and

 - Notify the caseworker within 24 hours of moving or a change in phone numbers

-Drug and alcohol testing have become commonplace in CPS cases.
+Drug and alcohol testing has become commonplace in CPS cases.
 New types of testing have been developed to help determine what the person is using illegally since most drug users are not always truthful.

 If your children have not already been removed the drug test that is performed is typically a swab or urine test.

-If you test positive the CPS case worker will ask you to voluntarily sign a safety plan that places your children with another friend or relative.
+If you test positive the CPS caseworker will ask you to voluntarily sign a safety plan that places your children with another friend or relative.
 If you refuse, they will likely, but not always file a suit and state the basis to remove the child is neglectful supervision.